 - 1. Cls shall organize activities into three (3) tasks. - a.
-Task I. Activities within Task I are related to the overall management of the CI and general education and outreach activities not tied to a specific funded project as described in NAO 216-107A and the DOC Grants and Cooperative Agreements Manual.
+Task I. Activities within Task I are related to the overall management of the CI and general education and outreach activities not tied to a specific funded project as described in NAO 216-107A and the DOC Grants and Cooperative i.
+Task I funding is broken into two (2) distinct categories.

+Agreements Manual.
 The most current Task I summary and associated funding formula of each CI is available on the CIAO website.
 Additionally, This task includes the support of postdoctoral and visiting scientists conducting research approved by the CI Director in consultation with NOAA and is relevant to NOAA's mission goals.